Kitesurfing Board Leash

 Windy is a complete, interactive and easy to use site, its main drawback is that on the mobile application only the GFS27 model is available in a free version, a pro formula is proposed for a subscription fee of 59€/year.

-Thus, Windguru, Windfinder and Windy seem to form the top 3 of the best weather forecasting sites and applications, there are of course other weather forecasting sites which have other advantages and disadvantages, they have not been mentioned much in particular: Ventusky; Weather-Forecast; AlloSurf and many others that are still to be discovered and explored.
+There are of course other weather forecasting sites which have other advantages and disadvantages, they have not been mentioned much in particular: Ventusky; Weather-Forecast; AlloSurf and many others that are still to be discovered and explored.

 See you on the water